DeezDiamond/receipts-frontend/README.md

 > - Steps to recreate the error

 ## Currently Known Issues
+- December 29, 2020: Redirects now function properly for registration, logging in, and uploading a receipt.

-- Update: December 20, 2020.
+- December 20, 2020.
 Updating a receipt now works.
 However, all fields must be filled in in order for the update request to go through.

-- Redirect currently doesn't work properly for when logging in, updating, or deleting a receipt.
-Please click on the appropriate home page links.

 ## Credit
 - Routes and creating a dashboard: https://codeburst.io/to-handle-user-authentication-with-reactjs-2f565e7e0d63